 Here are the following scams that I have heard about and some that I have experienced:

-Friend scam – A Guatemalan befriends you, often it is a travel guide or someone working at your hotel.
+Friend scam – A Guatemalan or a foreigner befriends you, often it is a travel guide or someone working at your hotel.
 They tell you a sad story about a relative, neighbor, or friend who stole their money and they need money for some kind of emergency.
 They promise to pay you back.
 THIS happened to me in Guatemala but the person was from Belize.

 Uber driver scam – Uber drivers show up and then demand that you pay more or in cash or else they won’t take you.

 No change scam – Taxi drivers say they have no change.
-THIS has happened to me!
+This has happened to me!

 Camera scam – Someone asks you to take their picture.
 When you give them their camera back, they drop it on purpose and blame you.
 Then they demand you pay to fix the camera.